-Ehoh is a higher-order superposition-based theorem prover implementing lambda-free higherorder superposition [7].
+Ehoh is a higher-order superposition-based theorem prover implementing lambda-free higher-order superposition [8].
 Recently, Ehoh has been extended to support not only lambda-free, but full higher-order syntax.
-Internally, Ehoh unfolds all definitions of predicate symbols, lifts lambdas and removes all Boolean subterms through a FOOL-like [44] preprocessing transformation.
+Internally, Ehoh unfolds all definitions of predicate symbols, lifts lambdas and removes all Boolean subterms through a FOOL-like [51] preprocessing transformation.
 After these steps are performed, the problem lies in the lambda-free fragment and the standard lambda-free superposition applies.
 Ehoh also supports TFX \$ite and \$let syntax.
-On the reasoning side, modest additions to the calculus have been made: We implemented rules NegExt, PosExt and Ext- family of rules described by Bentkamp et al. [8].
+On the reasoning side, modest additions to the calculus have been made: We implemented rules NegExt, PosExt and Ext-\ family of rules described by Bentkamp et al. [9].
 Full support for lambda-terms and calculus-level treatment of Boolean terms is expected in the next version of Ehoh.

-The system uses exactly the same portfolio of strategies as E 2.7, with the only difference that rules NegExt, PosExt and Ext- family rules are turned on regardless of the chosen strategy.
+The system uses exactly the same portfolio of strategies as E 2.7, with the only difference that rules NegExt, PosExt and Ext-\ family rules are turned on regardless of the chosen strategy.

-Ehoh 2.7 shares the codebase of E 2.7: It is a version of E prover compiled with compile-time option ENABLE_LFHO enabled.
-Ehoh is available from which includes more details on Ehoh's compilation and installation.
+Ehoh 2.7 shares the codebase of E 2.7: It is a version of E prover compiled with compile-time option ENABLE\LFHO enabled.
+Ehoh is available from https://github.com/eprover/eprover which includes more details on Ehoh's compilation and installation.